Frequently Asked Questions

 The informal learning that you bring forward in your PLAR portfolio must relate to your program of study.
 Additionally, you must not have already received credit for similar learning in courses taken at AU or transferred to AU from other institutions.
 CLA staff can help you make this determination.

 9. How many PLAR credits can I earn?

 The maximum number of PLAR credits available to you depends on your program.
 (If a program is not listed, PLAR credits are not available.)

-It will probably take you between six and twleve months to prepare a PLAR portfolio, depending on how much time and effort you can devote to it.
+PLAR is an extensive process that takes time and much thought to work through.
+The amount of time it takes to prepare a PLAR portfolio depends on how much time and effort you can devote to it.

 Once received by AU, assessment of your portfolio will take between three and four months.